Ho-Kago Tea Time

-Ho-Kago Tea Time is the first mini-album by Ho-Kago Tea Time ("After School Tea Time").
+Ho-Kago Tea Time is the first mini-album by Ho-Kago Tea Time ("After School Tea Time"), a band from the TV anime “K-ON!”.
 It was released by Pony Canyon on July 22, 2009.

 Overview

-Ho-Kago Tea Time is a mini-album featuring songs from the TV anime “K-ON!,” which aired on select TBS network stations and BS-TBS.

-This work features the band “After School Tea Time,” consisting of the four members of the fictional Sakuragaoka High School Light Music Club (Yui Hirasawa (voiced by Aoi Toyosaki), Mio Akiyama (voiced by Yoko Hikasa), Ritsu Tainaka (voiced by Satomi Satō), and Tsumugi Kotobuki (voiced by Minako Tojo)).
+This mini-album features the band “After School Tea Time,” consisting of the four members of the fictional Sakuragaoka High School Light Music Club, Yui Hirasawa (voiced by Aoi Toyosaki), Mio Akiyama (voiced by Yoko Hikasa), Ritsu Tainaka (voiced by Satomi Satō), and Tsumugi Kotobuki (voiced by Minako Kotobuki).

-“Fuwa Fuwa Time (Yui Vocal Ver.)” is sung in Episode 12 of the anime.
-The soundtrack consists of four songs: “My Love is a Stapler” sung in Episode 8, “Fude Pen ~Ballpoint Pen~” sung in Episode 12, and “Curry Then Rice,” which only appeared as the title and performance during the ending sequence in Episode 8.

-The band name “After School Tea Time,” which is also the album title, was decided in the story just before the second-year school festival (original volume 2, p.
+The band name “After School Tea Time,” which is also the album title, was decided in the anime just before the second-year school festival (original volume 2, p.
 74; anime episode 11).
 This work is a two-disc set containing both the Studio Mix and Live Mix versions.
 As a first-press limited edition, it includes a glittery outer box and full-song melody sheets for one chorus of every track.

 While all songs featured in the series are credited in-story as having lyrics written by Mio Akiyama and music composed by Tsumugi Kotobuki, the actual lyrics and arrangements were written and arranged by real life individuals.

-The "K-ON!
-Music History's Box," which released on March 20, 2013, includes Disc 3, which compiles the “Disc-1 (Studio Mix)” and “Disc-2 (Live Mix)” from this work.
+Disc 3 of the "K-ON!
+Music History's Box," which released on March 20, 2013, compiles “Disc-1 (Studio Mix)” and “Disc-2 (Live Mix)” from this album.